ClickHouse/ClickHouse/docs/en/query_language/select.md

 See the standard [SQL JOIN](https://en.wikipedia.org/wiki/Join_(SQL)) description.

-#### Syntax Limitations

-For multiple `JOIN`:

-- You cannot perform `SELECT * ...` if you use `SELECT` subqueries for joining.
-Using of `*` is available only for joining tables.
-- The `PREWHERE` clause is not available for multiple `JOIN`.

-For `ON`, `WHERE` and `GROUP BY` clauses:

-- You cannot use the functions in clauses.

-    You can use the functions in the `SELECT` list, define an aliases for them and use aliases in `ON`, `WHERE` and `GROUP BY` clauses.

 #### Multiple JOIN

-Performing queries, ClickHouse rewrites multiple joins into the combination of two-table joins and processes them sequentially.
+Performing queries, ClickHouse rewrites multiple joins into the sequence of two-table joins.
 If there are four tables for join ClickHouse joins the first and the second, then joins the result with the third table, and at the last step, it joins the fourth one.

 If a query contains `WHERE` clause, ClickHouse tries to push down filters from this clause into the intermediate join.
 If it cannot apply the filter to each intermediate join, ClickHouse applies the filters after all joins are completed.